ToddSandberg/DND-AI/README.md

 ## Run server
 1. Change the endpoint for the OpenAI API in `./web-server/api/setupWebSockets.js` if necessary, default is localhost.
 2. Change the `./web-server/context.txt` file to your liking to affect the story.
-2. Navigate to the react-app folder and run the commands `npm install` and `npm run-script build` to generate the build folder.
+2. Navigate to the react-app folder and run the commands `npm install` and `npm run build` to generate the build folder.
 3. Navigate to the web-server folder and run the commands `npm install` and `node server.js`.
 The server should be running now.

 ## How to Use the UI